cortex-js/cortex-js.github.io/kb-compute-engine.md

 <ChangeLog>
 ## Coming Soon

+### Breaking Changes

+- The `expr.value` property is now equivalent to `expr.valueOf()`.
+It was previously equivalent to `expr.N().valueOf()`, however the implicit evaluation of the expression produced some unexpected results, for example when the expression was not pure.

 ### New Features and Improvements

 - Added a rule to solve the equation `a^x + b = 0`